ohpyupi/study.security-plus/risk-analysis.md

   * Details agreements between two parties involved in some kind of business affair
 * MoA (Memorandum of Agreement)
   * Takes the MOU a step further once both parties are aware of the details and want to enter an agreement
+* ISA (Interconnection Security Agreement)
+  * An agreement that oulines how systems to be shared be interfacted
 * Embezzlement
   * Theft or misappropriation of funds placed in one's trust or belonging to one's employer
 * Risk Transfer